Abibibi/notebook/README.md

-Notebook
+Notes
 ====================

 Purpose
 --------------------

-Notebook is for writing down and saving all the thoughts you don't want to lose.
+Notes is for writing down and saving all the thoughts you don't want to lose.

 Tools used
 --------------------